e-Luksch/org.openhab.binding.homeconnect/addons/binding/org.openhab.binding.homeconnect/README.md

 ### Devices

-Currently only dishwashers are supported.
+Currently dishwashers and ovens are supported.

 ## Discovery